wraiford/blank-gib/STYLEGUIDE.md

 * Use 4 spaces for indentation
 * Use descriptive names for classes, interfaces, function names, variables, constants, etc.
-  * Only use short names for extremely common patterns, e.g., `lc` is for "log context", but only because this is in every single TS file, in every single class/function.
+  * Only use short names for extremely common patterns, such as...
+    * `lc` is for "log context", but only because this is in literally every single TS file, in every single class/function.
+    * lambdas frequently use `x`, e.g., `.filter(x => x === 'ok')`, but this is
+      because the long name should be in the name of the array being worked upon.

 ### TypeScript